St Filumena’s Catholic Primary School – English Curriculum Statement

 Our children are able to pick a book at his or her own identified level from a wide selection held in school.
 Alternatively, they are able to choose a book from outside school and discover whether it is at an appropriate level by inputting the book title online and using the decimalised number scheme.
 Each child can then read at his or her own pace.
 Children using Accelerated Reader choose their own books to read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they can choose books that are interesting to them.

 When they have finished reading, they take a short quiz on the computer (passing the quiz is an indication that the child understood what was read).
 Accelerated Reader gives children immediate feedback based on the quiz results, which the teacher can then use to help children in school.
+Children are expected to achieve the target of at least 5.0 points each half-term which is measured through the choice of books that children read as each book has points labelled based on the number of words in the book and reading difficulty.
+We believe that every child will become a fast reader and be able to comprehend the text if they choose a book independently of their choice.
+We encourage children to read many books through story telling and reward Dojo points too.

 If a child does not do well on the quiz, the teacher may help the child: